 What are the symptoms of olecranon bursitis?

-A bursitis associated with arthritis may not be painful itself but you will have other symptoms related to the arthritis, such as joint pains.
+A bursitis associated with another condition such as arthritis may not be painful itself but you will have other symptoms related to the arthritis, such as joint pains.

 How is olecranon bursitis diagnosed?